 The course orientation is only the first point of contact; DL faculty must ensure that quality interaction—between the faculty member and students, and among students—occurs regularly throughout the semester.
 Good communication is a key factor in student retention and success; students who feel engaged are more likely to complete the course and enjoy their distance education experience.
 Therefore it is important to consider the methods of interaction that will be used.
 Visit the designing for interaction and communication page for suggestions on adding interactivity to DL courses.

 Faculty are responsible for designing the standards to measure student success in their courses, which may include exams and assessments.
 All relevant testing procedures and deadlines must be delineated in the course syllabus.
-Instructors are expected to place copies of their exams in all the Testing Centers, including the Fredericksburg, Round Rock, and San Marcos Centers.
-Consult the Testing Center Guidelines for details on policies and procedures.
+Instructors are expected to place copies of their exams in all ACC Testing Centers.
+Refer to Testing Services: Information for Faculty.
 DL faculty should include a link to the Testing Center website in the course syllabus so students can easily access the Student Guide for Use of ACC Testing Centers and hours of operation.

 Distance Learning facilitates testing services for DL students located outside the ACC service area.
 Students are encouraged to discuss testing options with the instructor prior to registering.
 The student is responsible for locating an official testing facility to proctor the exams, and providing DL with documentation to confirm the testing arrangements.
 Proctoring institutions are asked to review the ACC Academic Testing Centers student testing policies to maintain the integrity of the testing process.